Let’s see how we can make cookie photography better with these simple tips.

 Continue this line with a couple of nuts or mint leaves, add a spiral of lemon zest and voila!

-It’s incredibly easy to pull off but looks lovely.
+It’s very easy to pull off but looks lovely.

-You can use a food ring to form layered desserts or fry eggs is also useful for styling desserts.
+You can use a food ring to form layered desserts or fry eggs.
+But it is also useful for styling desserts.

 Dip one side of the ring in chocolate or colorful glazing and press it to the background surface.
 The steel ring is very thin, so the chocolate leaves a very prominent mark.